 Students are admitted to summer, fall, winter, or spring quarters and should apply early enough to: (a) allow time for the processing of a student visa, (b) make travel arrangements, and (c) arrive at least one week before the quarter starts to attend orientation and register for classes.
-Enrollment in a minimum of 12 credits is required.
+Enrollment in a minimum of 12 credits is required, unless students need to take intensive English, which is 15 credits.

-For complete application materials and admission steps, go to www.olympic.edu/current-students/office-international-education
+For complete application materials and admission steps, go to www.olympic.edu/isp.

-For more information, contact: 360.475.7412 or international@olympic.edu
+For more information, contact: 360-475-7412 or international@olympic.edu

 Depending on the level of English skills and interests, students may enroll in a variety of educational programs.
 Intensive English provides language skills, cultural knowledge and experience needed to use English effectively, communicate and succeed in academics and the workplace, and provides opportunities for personal growth.
-International students may enroll or coenroll in the high school diploma completion program, college preparatory courses, freshman or sophomore university transfer studies or career and professional degree and certificate programs.
+International students may enroll or co-enroll in the high school diploma completion program, college preparatory courses, university transfer studies career and professional degrees and certificate programs.